An Efficient Modular Exponentiation Proof Scheme: Introduction

 For a candidate prime $m$, the bottleneck of the Fermat probable prime test lies in evaluating $a^{m-1} \pmod m$ or a nearby power, requiring $\tilde{O}(\log^2 m)$ exact computations, where a single precision error will render the rest of the calculation incorrect.
 To prevent these errors that could potentially categorize a prime as composite, verification of all results are necessary.

-With the development of the Pietrzak verifiable delay function \cite{pietrzak:LIPIcs:2018:10153}, it became possible to instead use \emph{certificates} - proofs of the result of modular exponentiation, thereby proving compositeness or probable primality - that could be created with minimal overhead and verifiable much faster than recomputing the test.
-However, both methods rely on the fact that for certain candidates, the desired answer can be achieved through only repeated squaring, which is not true in the general case.
+With the development of Krzysztof Pietrzak's verifiable delay function (VDF) \cite{pietrzak:LIPIcs:2018:10153} and in turn the Gerbicz-Pietrzak proof scheme \cite{atnashev}, when the exponent $n$ is a power of $2$ it became possible to create ``certificates'' -- non-interactive proofs of the result of modular exponentiation -- with minimal overhead, that could also be verified much faster than recomputing the test.
+However, it relies on the fact that for such $n$, the computation consists entirely repeated squaring, which is not true in the general case.

-We present an optimization of the verification process by creating a certificate for the Fermat probable prime test of \emph{any} candidate prime, halving the total CPU time necessary to conduct a Fermat probable prime test on a distributed system.
-Such a certification scheme is particularly useful to accelerate the current search for Generalized Fermat primes, a form introduced for its unprecedentedly fast algorithms and unique GPU implementations \cite{genefer} yet one of the few so far unamenable to the Gerbicz double check scheme.
+We present a proof scheme for the modular exponentiation process suitable for \emph{any} input, allowing any instance of modular exponentiation to be verified much quicker and halving the total work necessary to conduct a primality test on a distributed system.
+This proof scheme has doubled the efficiency of the current search for Generalized Fermat primes, a form introduced for its unprecedentedly fast algorithms and GPU implementations \cite{genefer}.